 Solo travel is a life-changing experience that helps you to discover your true self, conquer your fears and see the world from a fresh perspective.
 More and more women are taking solo vacations to embrace independence and a sense of freedom.
-However, traveling alone requires a strong vigilance and a good preparation.
+However, traveling alone requires strong vigilance and good preparation.
 Before you hop on this independent and thrilling adventure, check out these 10 useful tips!

 1. Do a research